Skip to main content

 • Check new IP: ifconfig

-• Change hostname: sudo hostnamectl set-hostname dev-lb-v1
+• Change hostname: sudo hostnamectl set-hostname lb-1

 • Reboot: sudo reboot